 - the thermostat being offline in the Nest application and disconnected from the Wi-Fi

 - the thermostat notifies you that the battery is low and it needs to turn off

 - the thermostat’s animations are slower than usual

 - the thermostat shows a message saying, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display won’t light up and unresponsive (you may also observe a blinking red or green light above the display)

 - the thermostat can’t control the corresponding heating and cooling unit(s)

 If your Nest Thermostat is on but you can’t control it or it’s running slow, try manually restarting it and turn the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a a USB charger plugged into the wall or a computer.

 ATTENTION: Do not try to restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t go into detail why, but if Nest says don’t do it, DO NOT DO IT.)
+(They didn’t explain why, but if they say don’t do it, LISTEN TO THEM.)

-If you have gone through both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in reinforcements.
+If you have gone through both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in some experts.
 Enter us!
-If Chief / Bauer Service Experts Heating & Air Conditioning set up your Nest Thermostat, please feel free to call us at 217-689-2469 or schedule an appointment online.
-If your Nest Thermostat was not set up by Chief / Bauer Service Experts Heating & Air Conditioning, please connect with Nest Support here.
+If Chief/Bauer Service Experts set up your Nest Thermostat, please give us a call at 217-689-2469 or schedule an appointment online.